steadfast-collective/pwheslop.com/content/collections/pages/podcast.md

         marks:
           -
             type: bold
-        text: 'The Unexpected Entrepreneur'
+        text: 'The Digital Community Leaders'
       -
         type: text
-        text: ' podcast is the new flagship podcast for Summit, a community for entrepreneurs looking to refine their idea or grow their businesses to the next level.'
+        text: ' podcast is the new flagship podcast for Steadfast Collective. ' -
+    type: paragraph
+    content:
       -
+        type: text
+        text: 'Each week the Digital Community Leaders podcast will host a community leader, manager or champion, asking them questions about growth, engagement, and any lessons learnt along the way.'
+  -
     type: paragraph
     content:
       -
         type: text
-        text: 'Summit has three core elements:'
+        text: 'Our community footings have three core elements:'
   -
     type: ordered_list
     attrs: